frame-lang/frame-docs/getting_started/index.rst

 Systems
 ^^^^^^^

-A system is indicated by an identifier preceded by the '#' token and terminated by the '##' token:
+A system is indicated by the 'system' keyword followed by an identifier and enclosed in braces:

 .. code-block::
     :caption: Empty System

-    #Lamp
+    system Lamp {
-        // Frame single line comment uses C language comment syntax
+        // Frame single line comment uses C language comment syntax }
-    ##

 Above we see a Frame *specification* for a lamp "system".
 Currently this system does absolutely nothing.